shakfu/midi-langs/README.md

-# midi-forth
+# mini-midi languages

-A Forth-like interpreter with MIDI capabilities for generating and transforming MIDI sequences.
+A suite of MIDI-capable languages for generating and transforming MIDI sequences:

+- **midi_forth** - A Forth-like interpreter with concise musical notation
+- **mhs-midi** - A Haskell-based MIDI language using MicroHs

 ## Building